Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-blobs/swagger/README.md

       $.BlobItemInternal.properties["VersionId"].description = "A string value that uniquely identifies a blob version.";
       $.BlobItemInternal.properties["IsCurrentVersion"].description = "Indicates if this is the current version of the blob.";
       $.BlobItemInternal.properties["BlobType"].description = "Type of the blob.";
+      $.BlobItemInternal.properties["HasVersionsOnly"].description = "Indicates that this root blob has been deleted, but it has versions that are active.";

       $.BlobPropertiesInternal.properties["Etag"]["x-ms-client-name"] = "ETag";
       $.BlobPropertiesInternal["x-ms-client-name"] = "BlobItemDetails";